ENCODE-DCC/atac-seq-pipeline/utils/resumer/README.md

 # resumer

+** RESUMER HAS BEEN DEPRECATED.
+PIPELINE NO LONGER SUPPORTS RESUMING.
+USE [CAPER](https://github.com/ENCODE-DCC/caper) WITH MYSQL DATABASE TO USE CROMWELL'S CALL-CACHING.
+WE WILL KEEP IT FOR A COUPLE OF NEXT RELEASES BUT WILL BE REMOVED SOON AFTER THAT **

 ## Introduction

 This python script parses a metadata JSON file from a previous failed workflow and generates a new input JSON file to start a pipeline from where it left off.